hassio-addons/addon-ssh/README.md

 1. If you installed the "SSH server" add-on from the built-in add-on, then remove that one first.
+1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "SSH - Secure Shell" add-on.
 1. Configure the `username` and `password`/`authorized_keys` options.
 1. Start the "SSH - Secure Shell" add-on.